DFE-Digital/claim-additional-payments-for-teaching/README.md

 bin/azure-console $ENVIRONMENT # (development/production)
 ```

-### Usage

-If you don't need to modify the data and only need to do queries it is
-recommended that you run rails console in sandbox mode
-`rails console --sandbox`.

-In exceptional circumstances you may want to modify the data, this should only
-be done with approval from the Service Owner and is to be carried out in pairs.

 Accessing a live console on production requires a
 [PIM (Privileged Identity Management) request](https://dfedigital.atlassian.net/wiki/spaces/TP/pages/1192624202/Privileged+Identity+Management+requests).

+### Usage

+When accessing the Rails console on a live system, do so in sandbox mode to
+avoid making unintented changes to the database state:

+`bin/rails console --sandbox`.

+In exceptional circumstances you may want to modify the data.
+If this is the
+case, you should probably write a [data migration](#creating-data-migrations) so
+that the code to do it can be reviewed and put into source control.
+If there is
+a need to make an immediate change live using the console, make sure it is done
+with approval from the Service Owner and is to done as a pair.

 ## Putting the application into maintenance mode